 - The offender’s attitude toward law and authority; and

-- The offender’s conduct in the facility, including particularly whether s/he has taken advantage of the opportunities for self-improvement, whether s/he has been punished for misconduct within six months prior to his/her hearing or reconsideration for parole release, whether any reductions of term have been forfeited, and whether such reductions have been restored at the time of hearing or reconsideration.
+- The offender’s conduct in the facility, including particularly whether he or she has taken advantage of the opportunities for self-improvement, whether he or she has been punished for misconduct within six months prior to his or her hearing or reconsideration for parole release, whether any reductions of term have been forfeited, and whether such reductions have been restored at the time of hearing or reconsideration.

 Duties of BOP